KooiInc/typeofAnything/README.md

 The library can do a lot more (e.g. check if something is a `Proxy` instance).
-To see it in action, see the examples in the [demonstration page](https://kooiinc.github.io/typeofAnything/Demo) or fiddle with it with a fork of this [[Stackblitz project](https://stackblitz.com/edit/js-qem4v7?file=typeofAnything.js)).
+To see it in action, see the examples in the [demonstration page](https://kooiinc.github.io/typeofAnything/Demo) or fiddle with it with a fork of this [Stackblitz project](https://stackblitz.com/edit/js-qem4v7?file=typeofAnything.js).